JobService/job-service-deploy/production-swarm/README.md

 # Production Docker Swarm Deployment

-The Production Docker Stack Deployment supports the deployment of the CAF Job Service on Docker Swarm.
-This folder contains the `docker-stack.yml` file and an environment file for the Docker Stack deployment in addition to an environment file for RabbitMQ.
+The Production Docker Stack Deployment supports the deployment of the Job Service on Docker Swarm.
+This folder contains the `docker-stack.yml` file and environment files for RabbitMQ and Postgres.

 ## Service Configuration

 ### Docker Stack
-The `docker-stack.yml` file describes the Docker deployment information required for the CAF Job Service.
+The `docker-stack.yml` file describes the Docker deployment information required for the Job Service.
 The file uses property substitution to retrieve values from Environment variables.
 A number of these Environment variables are **required** for the Job Service deployment.
-These Environment variable are configurable in the Docker environment file.
+These Environment variable are configurable in the RabbitMQ and Postgres environment files.

 ### Docker Environment
-The `docker-stack.env` file supports configurable property settings necessary for service deployment.
-These include:
+The `rabbit.env` file supports configurable property settings necessary for service deployment.

-**Required**
-* `POSTGRES_DB_HOSTNAME` : Hostname of the Postgres DB Server

-**Smart Defaults**
+* `CAF_RABBITMQ_HOST` : RabbitMQ Host
-* `POSTGRES_DB_PORT` : Port number of the Postgres DB Server.
-Will default to "5432"
+* `CAF_RABBITMQ_PORT` : RabbitMQ Port
-* `CAF_DATABASE_USERNAME` : Username of the Postgres DB Server.
-Will default to "postgres"
+* `CAF_RABBITMQ_USERNAME` : RabbitMQ Username
-* `CAF_DATABASE_PASSWORD` : Password of the Postgres DB Server.
-Will default to "root"
+* `CAF_RABBITMQ_PASSWORD` : RabbitMQ Password

+The `postgres.env` file supports configurable property settings necessary for service deployment.
-* `CAF_TRACKING_PIPE_IN` : Job Service Tracking Pipe In.
-Will default to "jobtracking-in"
+* `CAF_DATABASE_URL` : Postgres DB URL used for Job Service
-* `CAF_TRACKING_PIPE_OUT` : Job Service Tracking Pipe Out.
-Will default to "jobtracking-out"
+* `JOB_DATABASE_URL` : Postgres DB URL used for Job Tracking Worker
-* `JOB_SERVICE_PORT` : Job Service Port.
-Will default to "9411"

 ### Additional Docker Configuration
 The `docker-stack.yml` file specifies default values for a number of additional settings which you may choose to modify directly for your custom deployment.
 These include: